mikqmas/kelp/README.md

 ### Likes

-Users should be able to bookmark and share businesses they like.
+Users should be able to bookmark and share businesses they like!